Set-OutlookSignatures/Set-OutlookSignatures/readme.md

     - Set signature as default signature for new mails
 - \[defaultReplyFwd]
     - Set signature as default signature for replies and forwarded mails
-- \[NETBIOS-Domain Group-SamAccountName]
+- \[NETBIOS-Domain Group-SamAccountName], e.g. \[EXAMPLE Domain Users]
     - Make this signature specific for an Outlook mailbox or the currently logged-on user being a member (direct or indirect) of this group
     - Groups must be available in Active Directory.
 Groups like 'Everyone' and 'Authenticated Users' only exist locally, not in Active Directory
-- \[SMTP address]
+- \[SMTP address], e.g. \[office@example.com]
     - Make this signature specific for the assigned mail address (all SMTP addresses of a mailbox are considered, not only the primary one)
-- \[yyyyMMddHHmm-yyyyMMddHHmm]
+- \[yyyyMMddHHmm-yyyyMMddHHmm], e.g. \[202112150000-202112262359] for the 2021 Christmas season
-    - Make this signature valid only during the specific time range (yyyy = year, MM = month, dd = day, HH = hour, mm = minute)
+    - Make this signature template valid only during the specific time range (yyyy = year, MM = month, dd = day, HH = hour, mm = minute)
+    - If the script does not run after a template has expired, the signature is still available on the client and be used.
-Filename tags can be combined, so a signature may be assigned to several groups and several mail addresses at the same time.
+Filename tags can be combined, so a signature may be assigned to several groups, several mail addresses and several time ranges, be used as default signature for new e-mails and be used as default signature for replies and forwards at the same time.
+The number of possible tags is limited by Operating System file name and path length restrictions only.
 ## 1.13.
 Signature application order
 Signatures are applied in a specific order: Common signatures first, group signatures second, mail address specific signatures last.
 Signatures with a time range tag are only considered if the current system time is in range of at least one of these tags.